antvis/G6/examples/tree/customItemTree/index.en.md

   - /en/examples
 ---

-Thanks to the item's custom mechanism of G6, you can design your own tree with freedom.
+Thanks to the item's custom mechanism of G6, users can design their own tree with freedom.

 ## Usage